typst/typst/tests/typ/compiler/import.typ

 #item(2)[a]

 ---
-// Warning: 15-27 renaming imported name to its own name
+// Warning: 15-27 unnecessary import rename to same name
 #import enum: item as item

 ---